skip to main content

 | Jun 10, 2024

-The USGA’s commitment to elevating the U.S. Open Championship as one of the most sustainable events in golf continues this week at Pinehurst through a Reduce, Renew and Reinvest program aimed at reducing the championship’s carbon footprint, utilizing renewable energy sources and reinvesting in the community.
+The USGA’s commitment to elevating the U.S. Open Championship as one of the most sustainable events in golf continues at Oakmont Country Club in 2025 through a Reduce, Renew and Reinvest program aimed at reducing the championship’s carbon footprint and reinvesting in the community.

 Specific efforts include: